42juododranoel/doebus/README.md

 ```

-### Multiple lines separated by backslash is a good thing
+### Multiple lines separated by backslashes is a good thing

 Make as little calls per line as possible, because it will reduce the cognitive complexity of your code and make it easier to read.
 People generally read from left to right, they lose focus from left to right.
 Try to keep the most important parts on left side, also utilize line breaks to avoid long lines.
 ```